Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 One in six young people experiences major depression at some point.

-Even though it is never 10 in 10 people, mental illness affects everyone in the long run.
+Even though everyone doesn't have a mental illness, it affects virtually everyone all the same.
 It may be your relative, friend, or partner battling the condition.
-A loved one may also die from suicide due to severe depression.
-Consequently, it affects you indirectly.
+Imagine losing a loved one to suicide due to severe depression.
+The pain is felt by many.

 Unfortunately, children also live with mental health issues.
 Schizophrenia, ADHD, and bipolar disorder are some mental illnesses that begin from childhood.
 Half of all mental problems shoe first signs before the individual turns 14.